ervandew/eclim/src/doc/content/vim/java/correct.rst

 .. _JavaCorrect:

 Code correction in eclim is equivalent to the quick fix functionality of Eclipse.
-When you save a java source file, eclim <a href="source.html">validates</a> the file and notes which lines contain errors.
+When you save a java source file, eclim :ref:`validates <vim/java/validate>` the file and notes which lines contain errors.
 To have eclim suggest possible corrections for an error, you simply place the cursor on the error line and issue **:JavaCorrect**.

 The result will be a small window opened at the bottom of Vim where any correction proposals will be noted.
 To apply a suggested change, simply move the